 In MFL, almost all students are taught French throughout Years 7-9.
-The classes are re-set according to ability at the start of Term 3 in Year 7.
-From this point, the higher ability classes in band X and band Y
+The classes are re-set during Term 3 in Year 7.
+From this point, the students with who have been identified as having a greater aptitude for languages will be allocated to one of the dual language classes, studying a second language (either German or Spanish).